 It should be emphasized that the translocations of the HeLa cells represented in the circos plot by the nucleus lines refer to the entire genome (therefore coding and non-coding part), while in the case of fetal vaccine cells they refer only to the coding genes.

-You don't have to be a scientist to understand from the circos, simply at a glance, that the vaccine genome is not a genome that can be defined as "normal".
-The orange lines intertwined in the center of the circos, not so numerous in the corresponding ring of the "normal" genome, already make us guess the anomaly of this genome.
+It is not necessary to be a scientist to understand from the circos, simply at a glance, that the vaccine genome is not a genome that can be defined as "normal".
+The orange lines intertwined in the center of the circos, not present so numerous in the corresponding ring of the "normal" genome, already alone indicate the anomaly of this genome.

 The human genomic DNA contained in the Prorix lot vaccine. n.
 A71CB256A is evidently anomalous, presenting important inconsistencies with respect to a typical human genome, that is to say that of a healthy individual.
 There are numerous unknown variants (not noted in public databases) and several of them are located in genes involved in cancer.
 What is also evidently anomalous is the excess genome which shows changes in the number of copies (CNV) and structural variants (SV), such as translocations, insertions, deletions, duplications and inversions, many of which involving genes.